 If 10 content marketing experts were asked to define their field you might receive 10 unique definitions, but they will all likely point back to the same core concept.

 Content marketing is a marketing strategy that revolves around the creation, publication, and distribution of content to a target audience in order to bring new traffic (and therefore new customers) to your business.

 This is almost always done online through the use of social media, blogs and videos, and ebooks and other downloadable or interactive tools that share your brand and expertise with your ideal buyer.

 Say you’re a personal trainer and your business has plateaued over the past year or so.
 You’re still looking to grow your client base, so you start a blog and write 2 to 3 keyword-optimized posts each week that explain how to get fit, eat right, and lose weight.
 These posts start to rank in the search engines over time and when spring hits, people start to search online about ways to get in shape for beach season.
 They come across your blog, read your expert posts, and keep coming back to learn from you week after week.
 While some of these people choose to make changes on their own, others decide that they should trust the expert to do what they do best and call you for a free consultation, eventually signing up for one of your training programs.

-Content marketing like the one outlined above is one of the most effective ways to drive inbound leads to virtually any business.
+Content marketing like the example outlined above is one of the most effective ways to drive inbound leads to virtually any business.

 Still need convincing?